httpwg/http-extensions/draft-ietf-httpbis-priority.md

 --- abstract

-This document describes a scheme for prioritizing HTTP responses.
-This document defines the Priority header field for communicating the initial priority in an HTTP version-independent manner, as well as HTTP/2 and HTTP/3 frames for reprioritizing the responses.
+This document describes a scheme for HTTP clients to communicate their priority for HTTP responses to servers.
+This document defines the Priority header field for communicating the initial priority in an HTTP version-independent manner, as well as HTTP/2 and HTTP/3 frames for reprioritizing responses.
 These share a common format structure that is designed to provide future extensibility.

 --- note_Note_to_Readers